 Ingestion is the process by which external data is added into Open Data Fabric’s root datasets.
+Kamu supports a wide variety of sources including resources on the web and blockchains.
 Below we will describe why this process is necessary and how it works.

 Motivation